dilmerv/UnityMultiplayerPlayground/README.md

 * [How To Make A Game With Unity Multiplayer Netcode | Player Controller](https://www.youtube.com/watch?v=rFCFMkzFaog)
 * How To Make A Game With Unity Multiplayer Netcode | Player Controller Part 2 And Network Animations (In Progress)
 * How To Make A Game With Unity Multiplayer Netcode | ClientRpc And ServerRpc

+Take a look at [Unity official docs](https://docs-multiplayer.unity3d.com/docs/learn/dilmer/dilmer-video) as well with the videos above also included.